 Of late we have all become acutely aware of the challenges that traditional banks are facing with regards to fintech start-ups.
 This week, The Royal Bank of Scotland launched its digital bank offering – Bo – in a bid to defend against customer poaching from the likes of Monzo and Starling.
 However, in the same news week and across the pond the commission-free investing app, Robinhood, has withdrawn its application to become a bank with experts citing the challenges that fintechs face when trying to disrupt the traditional banking system.
 While fintechs have generated considerable success in the U.K in crossing the fold into banking or at least disrupting the industry, its U.S counterparts have seen less success.
 In fact, in the third quarter of 2018, London overtook New York in attracting fintech investment, which experts claim is due to a maturing of the UK fintech environment.
 While the US is still home to largest fintech market in the world, the evidence suggests more and more that it lacks the environment to encourage and support growth beyond the start-up stage with even large traditional banks struggling to evolve while dealing with legacy issues.

 The Indian e-commerce payment and fintech firm, Paytm has raised $1 billion in its latest round of funding, placing the company's value at $16 billion.
 Paytm, which already dominates the fiercely competitive Indian e-commerce and mobile payments ecosystem, has moved into banking and credit cards recently to target some big numbers.
 Stating that it would like to cross over 250 million active users by year-end 2020 and see its retail acceptance network grow from 14 million to 25 million, the firm will have to continue its strategy of product diversification to access new customers and encourage current customers to become more invested by utilising its ever-expanding offerings.
-It therefore comes as no surprise that the company plans to expand into insurance, lending, stockbroking and investments with its newly acquired funds.
+It, therefore, comes as no surprise that the company plans to expand into insurance, lending, stockbroking and investments with its newly acquired funds.

-To end, links to some other stories of interest this week...
+Other stories of interest this week...

 EU: ECB signals support for new European payment network